 Dine Like a Royal Without Breaking the Bank

 Dining in London doesn’t have to be an expensive experience, along with a rewarding one.
 You can find the best gems in the city without spending a fortune, and have pounds left over for other experiences (like double-decker bus rides or downing pints in Soho).
-Finding the best deals throughout the city is crucial to enjoying your holiday, budgeting during your daily life, or for taking your boyfriend’s mom out to a lovely tea without her questioning your low-paying job – it’s not your fault rent in London is thousands, okay?
+Finding the best deals throughout the city is crucial to enjoying your holiday, budgeting during your daily life, or for taking your boyfriend’s mum out to a lovely tea without her questioning your low-paying job – it’s not your fault rent in London is thousands, okay?

-The top three cheapest places for high tea might be cheap in price, but they don’t skimp in quality.
+The top 3 cheapest places for high tea might be cheap in price, but they don’t skimp in quality.
 Each venue offers a different experience, and it’s up to you to choose which kind of afternoon you’re looking for.
 From German to French-influenced cuisine, the variety of high tea restaurants in London are sure to make a long-lasting impact on your culinary trials from here on out.